Planif-fr/slate/source/index.html.md

-updated_date | Date of the last update of the workout, by default current timestamp, no need to update or post it | Date is_public | Boolean, default to False | Boolean steps | List of steps of the workout | List of Step
+updated_date | Date of the last update of the workout, by default current timestamp, no need to update or post it | Date is_public | Boolean, default to False | Boolean steps | List of steps of the workout | List of Step text | body of the workout if TextWorkout | String

+<aside class="warning">Careful, yoou can only set text or steps, but not both together</aside>

 STEP OBJECT